bhruszka/ApplauseAssignment/README.md

 docker-compose exec web python manage.py populate_db
 ```
 ## Running tests
-After starting Docker Compose and running migration command.
-You can run tests inside Docker using command bellow.
+After starting Docker Compose and running migration command, you can run tests inside Docker using command bellow.
 ```shell
 docker-compose exec web python manage.py test
 ```
-## Running the app in production-like setup
+## Running the app in a production-like setup
-I think it's a good idea to show something more than just working Django development server.
-So I've created 2nd docker-compose file which is much closer to an actually deployed app.
+I think it's a good idea to show something more than just a working Django development server.
+I've created a second docker-compose file which is much closer to an actually deployed app.

-It uses Gunicorn to server the application and Nginx as web server.
+It uses Gunicorn to serve the application and Nginx as web server.

 To start app in a production mode run this command:
 ```shell